 About Me

 Praised for her “musical integrity” and “warmth” by the La Jolla Light, Korean-American cellist Julia Lee is committed to creating meaningful and authentic connections through music.
 A prizewinner of the Antonio Janigro International Cello Competition, she has also been a finalist of the Susan Barbash J.S.
-Bach Competition, a semifinalist in the Concert Artists Guild Competition, and most recently competed in the prestigious Naumburg International Cello Competition.
+Bach Competition, and most recently competed in the prestigious Naumburg International Cello Competition.
 She has received the Mary Alice Cox Award and First Prize at the Florida Federation of Music Clubs Competition.
 As a soloist, she has performed with the Ocala Symphony, Alachua County Symphony, and the University of Florida Chamber Orchestra.

 In orchestral settings, Julia has served as principal cellist of The Juilliard Orchestra for four consecutive years, performing under conductors such as Marin Alsop, Gustavo Dudamel, David Robertson, David Chan, Carlos Miguel Prieto, and Mei-Ann Chen.
 Her recent performances include a side-by-side concert with the New York Philharmonic, a substitute appearance with the New World Symphony, and principal cello in Juilliard’s 2x4 Kennedy Center collaboration with Jaime Laredo and Jennifer Koh.
-She serves as Teaching Assistant to Eric Bartlett’s Orchestral Repertoire course at Juilliard.
+She served as Teaching Assistant to Eric Bartlett’s Orchestral Repertoire course at Juilliard.
+This coming fall, Julia-Hyunji will join as faculty of the New York Youth Symphony’s Chamber Music Program, coaching advanced young musicians in collaborative performance and interpretation.

 Deeply committed to music’s role in social engagement, Julia heavily involves herself on community-based projects.
 She regularly collaborates with Molly Carr’s non profit Project: Music Heals Us, leading workshops and performances through the “Music For The Future” branch.
 She also has collaborated with Orpheus Chamber Orchestra’s “Reflections” program, bringing interactive performances to individuals living with Alzheimer’s.
 In her hometown of Gainesville, Florida, she co-founded the Buchholz High School String Orchestra—the school’s first string program—making music education accessible to underserved students.